-\See Premiums paid by you and your employer in this publication.
+See Premiums paid by you and your employer in this publication.

 Premiums paid by you.
 If you pay the entire premium for your medical insurance or all the costs of a plan similar to medical insurance, and your insurance payments or other reimbursements are more than your total medical expenses for the year, you have excess reimbursement.
 Generally, you do not include the excess reimbursement in your gross income.
-However, gross income does include total payments in excess of \$220 a day (\$80,300 a year) for qualified long-term care services.
+However, gross income does include total payments in excess of \$240 a day (\$87,600 for 2005) for qualified long-term care services.